 When internet fraudsters impersonate a business to trick you into giving out your personal information, it’s called phishing.
 Never reply to email, text, or pop-up messages that ask for your personal or financial information.
 Don’t click on links within them either – even if the message seems to be from an organization you trust.
 It isn’t.
 Legitimate businesses don’t ask you to send sensitive information through insecure channels.
 In addition to general email and website awareness, find out how to recognize and protect yourself against phishing.
 Tell Me More

 Additional Phishing Information

 Malware includes viruses, spyware, and other unwanted software that gets installed on your computer or mobile device without your consent.
-These programs can cause your device to crash, and can be used to monitor and control your online activity–including your accounts.
+These programs can cause your device to crash, and even worse can be used to monitor and control your online activity–including your financial accounts.
 They also can make your computer vulnerable to viruses and deliver unwanted or inappropriate ads.
 Criminals use malware to steal personal and financial information, send spam, and commit fraud.
 There are many methods and types of malware.

 Learn more about Malware

-If you think your PC is infected:
+If you think your computer is infected:

 Scams are a constant threat to your finances and identity.
-There are literally hundreds of scams popping up every day over the internet, through email, mail, and by phone; fake trips and prizes, fake invoices, arrest warrant threats, you won a lottery, you name it.
+There are literally hundreds of scams popping up every day over the internet, through email, mail, and by phone-- fake trips and prizes, fake invoices, arrest warrant threats, you won a lottery, you name it.
 With scams getting more creative and convincing, it’s a good idea to occasionally check current alerts to ensure you don’t fall victim.